FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 5. Open the Dashboard and navigate to the File Manager.

-6. Delete all content of the File Manager and upload the server.jar file.
+6. Delete all content from the File Manager and upload the `server.jar` file.

 7. Start the server.
 {% endtab %}